BjarkeHautop/bayesSSM/README.md

 #> Some Rhat values are above 1.01, indicating that the chains have not converged.
 Consider running the chains for more iterations and/or increase burn_in.
 ```

-We get convergence warnings because we only ran the algorithm for a
+We get convergence warnings as expected due to the small number of
-small number of samples.
+iterations.

 ## State-space Models